Army of Africa (France): World War I

 At the outbreak of war in August 1914, the Army of Africa in Algeria and Tunisia comprised nine regiments of Algerian Tirailleurs, four of zouaves, six of chasseurs d'Afrique, four of spahis and two of the Foreign Legion.
+Large numbers of these troops were sent immediately to serve in France, mainly drawn from the peacetime garrisons of Algeria and Tunisia.

+On 22 April 1915 the first German use of chlorine gas on the Western Front was directed against the positions at Ypres occupied by the 45th Infantry Division (France), consisting of zouaves and Algerian tirailleurs.

 In Morocco nineteen battalions of tirailleurs and nine of zouaves were on active service, along with elements of the Foreign Legion and the African Light Infantry.
-Large numbers of these troops were sent immediately to serve in France, mainly drawn from the peacetime garrisons of Algeria and Tunisia.
+The Moroccan Division was one of the most decorated units of the French Army in World War I and all its regiments were distinguished by unit citations mentioned in despatches of the armed forces at the end of the conflict.
+The Moroccan Division was the only division to receive the battle honour of being decorated with the légion d'honneur throughout the course of World War I.

 In 1914 33,000 Muslim Algerians were already serving with the spahis, tirailleurs and other units of the Army of Africa.
 In the course of the war a further 137,000 enlisted either as volunteers (57,000) or as wartime conscripts (80,000).
 Of the total of 170,000, 36,000 were killed.

-On 22 April 1915 the first German use of chlorine gas on the Western Front was directed against the French 45th Division, consisting of zouaves, Algerian tirailleurs and African Light Infantry.